The Gift of Perspective

 “The Research Pack Abroad Program is different from traditional study abroad programs because it places students from NC State in the laboratory of a researcher in another country,” says Wentworth.
 “They are mentored in that researcher’s lab.
 It is a totally immersive experience for them — working in the lab, living on their own in another culture.”

-Research Pack Abroad provides undergraduate students international research experience — working side-by-side with scientists and immersed in another culture.
+Research Pack Abroad provides undergraduate students with international research experience — working side-by-side with scientists and immersed in another culture.
 The program connects students with a host international research institution, where they conduct research for at least two months during the summer.
 Partner institutions to date include Instituto de Productos Lácteos de Asturias in Villaviciosa, Spain; the International Potato Center in Lima, Peru; and Universitat Politecnica de Valencia in Valencia, Spain.

 While in residence, students gain in-depth knowledge of laboratory procedures and/or field research protocols at their host institution.
 They also develop skill sets for maneuvering through complex situations and increase their capability to solve problems.
 Perhaps most importantly, they acquire a new perspective on the native culture and critically incorporate that into their own values, beliefs and goals.